DhanashreeKamath/ClubWebsite/README.md

 ## Question 1
 ### (a)
-* Post HTTP method is used in the request
+* GET HTTP method is used in the request

 * HTTP response status code indicate whether a specific HTTP request has been successfully completed.
 For example: 200 OK (Successful response)